SASTRA-Projects/Timetable/README.md

 - **Visualization:** [Mermaid.js](https://mermaid-js.github.io/) for ER diagrams

-## 🎯 Project Mission
+## 🎯 Project Vission & Mission

-At SASTRA, the pursuit of academic excellence has always been supported by innovation.
+At SASTRA DEEMED UNIVERSITY, the pursuit of academic excellence has always been supported by innovation.
 This project aligns with that legacy by removing the burden of manual timetable calculation.

 The goal is simple: **Let people focus on teaching and learning — not on figuring out class schedules.**